-The proposed water quality monitoring plan will provide data to: (1) assess achievement of phosphorus target for S356 discharges, (2) distinguish water sources for S356 and (3) quantify water quality interactions associated with the test through detailed analysis of chemical and physical parameters.
+The proposed water quality monitoring plan will provide data to: (1) assess achievement of phosphorus target for S-356 discharges, (2) distinguish water sources for S-356, (3) quantify water quality interactions associated with the test through detailed analysis of chemical and physical parameters, and (4) characterize water quality of the S-328 discharges.
 Source attribution and characterization is needed to guide water quality management efforts in the future.
-Investigation of historic data collected for Na:Ca ratios at S335, S356, and G211 with limited data showed that there can be distinctions in ratios at these structures.
-Monitoring Na, Ca and other ions, as well as specific conductance at the boundaries of the test area (S335, S336 [replaced with L30MILE0 as surrogate], G211 [replaced with L31NMILE5 as surrogate], and S356) should provide additional data for source assessments.
+Investigation of historic data collected for Na:Ca ratios at S-335, S-356, and G-211 with limited data showed that there can be distinctions in ratios at these structures.
+Monitoring Na, Ca and other ions, as well as specific conductance at the boundaries of the test area (S-335, S-336 [replaced with L30MILE0 as surrogate], G-211 [replaced with L-31NMILE5 as surrogate], and S-356) should provide additional data for source assessments.
 Determining sources could prove essential for developing management strategies should achievement of phosphorus targets prove problematic.
 However, the ability to determine various sources can be very difficult via either ratios or various forms of mass balances.
 The monitoring plan is designed to provide enough data and supporting information to allow a reasonable chance for successful estimates and future planning.

 Quantifying seepage from ENP requires the development of a water budget and chemical mass balance.
 Concentrations for a full suite of ions (Na, Ca, Mg, K, Cl, SO4, and Total Alkalinity) along with nutrients and specific conductance at selected surface water and groundwater monitoring locations will be used for these purposes.
-For water budgets and chemical mass balances, the first 5-miles of L31N will be divided into five sections with mile markers serving as boundaries.
+For water budgets and chemical mass balances, the first 5-miles of L-31N will be divided into five sections with mile markers serving as boundaries.
 Each section will be treated as an individual mixing cell with inflow and outflow for the north and south boundaries represented by the flows measured at the mile markers.
 Surface water flow rates will be used to estimate inputs and outputs to each cell for water and chemical budgets.
 Groundwater volumes will be estimated indirectly from the budget.
 The water budget will be refined by using the water quality data and chemical mass balances.
-A similar approach to water budget development will be applied to the L29 canal, between the S356 pump station westward to the eastern terminus of the Tamiami Trail bridge, and in the L-30 Canal between the S-335 and S-356 structures.
-After the initial testing period, detailed data evaluation will attempt to fulfill the three basic objectives (water budget, mass balance, seepage quantification) and also provide information to modify the monitoring plan for future, longerterm operational periods.
+A similar approach to water budget development will be applied to the L-29 canal, between the S-356 pump station westward to the eastern terminus of the Tamiami Trail Bridge, and in the L-30 Canal between the S-335 and S-356 structures.
+After the initial testing period, detailed data evaluation will attempt to fulfill the three basic objectives (water budget, mass balance, seepage quantification) and also provide information to modify the monitoring plan for future, longer-term operational periods.